RickyWang1020/Livegoods_House_Rental/readme.md

 ## About

 This project is an application that utilizes Java microservice development to support the backend of a house rental platform.

+This platform features:

-The platform features displaying and recommending hot-selling products, keyword searching
+- displaying and recommending hot-selling products
+- keyword searching
+- displaying a product's detailed info (cached using Redis)
+- enabling user comments of Houses

 ## Tools and Frameworks